wlav/cppyy/doc/source/installation.rst

 .. note::

-    On Windows, a command prompt or Python process needs to be opend with the MSVC environment setup for the compiler to be accessible.
+    On Windows, a command prompt from which to run Python (or Python run directly) needs to be opened from within an environment with MSVC setup, otherwise the compiler will not be accessible.

 When installing from source, the only requirement is full support for C++11 (e.g. minimum gcc 4.8.1 on GNU/Linux), but older compilers than the ones